slackalaxy/depsck/README.md

 work properly.

 ## missdeps
-Check for missing deps of installed packages.
+Check for missing deps of all packages that are installed.

 This tool uses `revdep listinst` to check for missing dependencies of the packages that are installed, then reports them and outputs their